paulocoutinhox/epubreader/README.md

-# EPub Reader
+# Epub Reader

-This is a C++ server that let you read your EPub on browser.
+This is a C++ server that let you read your Epub on browser.

 The browser can be your local machine, or you can run the C++ code on Mobile too.